 What’s better in IoT?
 MQTT or REST?
 Check out our guide here

 REST means that there’s a clear separation between client and server.
-As a result, products can be scaled up by a development team without much difficulty.
+As a result, individual components in an IoT system can be scaled up by a development team without much difficulty.

 Familiarity and Usability

-On top of that, most IoT developers are already familiar with the REST architecture, such as SSL and TLS.
+On top of that, most IoT developers are already familiar with the REST architecture and relevant protocols, such as SSL and TLS.
+There is robust documentation and community support available for REST developers.
 This makes REST APIs the most easy-to-use API out there.

 Developers can use any language that uses HTTP to make web-based requests.
 This is another reason why REST APIs are so popular with developers.
 They give you the power to program using a language you’re comfortable and familiar with to develop your IoT app.

 While the simple architecture of REST is a great entry point for budding IoT developers, those who want to do more or work with REST frequently may encounter limitations due to its architecture.

 HTTP doesn’t store information between request and response cycles.
 This is called stateless functionality.